 - A Cutting Machine like a Cricut Maker or Cricut Explore or X-Acto knife or Cricut TrueControl Knife.
 I know the Cricut TrueControl knife looks expensive next to an X-Acto knife.
 I have both on my work desk, the X-Acto for aluminum cans and the TrueControl Knife for cardstock and cardboard.
 I really like the TrueControl knife because the blade doesn’t twist loose while you are working.
 I am constantly having to tighten my X-Acto knife.

 - An Embossing Machine and folders.
-Embossing your tree can give it more depth, but with leafy trees I find it isn’t as important as when I make evergreen trees..
+Embossing your tree can give it more depth.
 Look for embossing folders with tight swirling patterns like the Kwan Crafts Leaves Embossing folder, or my always favorite Crackle folder by Darice.

 - Folkart Multi-surface satin finish acrylic paints in green (optional, if painting cardboard.)

 Steps to Make the 3D Evergreen Trees II

 - Download the 3D Evergreen Trees II pattern from A Cottage in the Forest library